cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-homedepot.md

   - TheHacker894
 ---

-HomeDepot is capable of jailbreaking every 32-bit iOS device on firmware version 9.1 up to 9.3.4.
+HomeDepot is capable of jailbreaking every 32-bit iOS device on firmware version 9.1 up to 9.3.4, as well as A5(X) devices on 8.0 to 8.4.1.

 Note that the HomeDepot jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.